systemcarl/weblog/outlines/devlogs/blank/ci-cd.md

 - The solution itself is straightforward; the problem is reliability.
     - Remote execution is unreliable and there are no testing tools to verify the configuration.
-- I added a [runtime verification] to the provisioned virtual machine to test that the configuration files were correctly deployed before finalizing the deployment.
+- I added a [runtime verification] to the provisioned virtual machine to [test the integrity] of the servers configuration files [before finalizing the deployment].
     - The deployment could still fail unexpectedly, but this is this assures that a successful deployment is configured as expected.
 - The only element of the infrastructure that could not be tested was the